flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ## 🚧 Row Grouping [<span class="premium"></span>](https://mui.com/store/items/material-ui-pro/)

-> This feature is currently available in beta on the pro plan but will be moved to the premium plan once it is launched.
+> ⚠️ This feature is temporarily available in beta on the pro plan.
+> It will be moved to the premium plan once available.

 To enable the grouping, you simply have to set the `groupRows` property in `GridColDef`